Andrej Plenković: Political positions

 Commentators mostly described Plenković's political positions as pro-European and moderate, and his election as an exception in a eurosceptic trend in Europe.
 Some observers described his positions as moderate conservative, or simply as conservative.

 Plenković described his policy as "devoid of extremes and populism", and his political views as centre-right.

 Personal life

-Plenković is married to lawyer Ana Maslać, with whom he has a son Mario.
-In early November 2016, it was reported that the couple were expecting their second child, a daughter Mila.
-In late March 2022, the couple welcomed their third child, a son Ivan.
+Plenković is married to lawyer Ana Maslać, with whom he has a son.
+In early November 2016, it was reported that the couple were expecting their second child, a daughter.
+In late March 2022, the couple welcomed their third child, another son.

 Besides his native Croatian, Plenković speaks English, French and Italian fluently, and is conversant in German.

-He lived mainly in Slovenia, as well as in Zagreb, Croatia.
-He worked as a university professor at the University of Maribor and at Alma Mater Europaea, where he was the head of Strategic communication management doctoral study program.